abiklein/UncleEds/README.md

 # UncleEds
-Repository for the Uncle Ed's website project resources.
+Repository for the Uncle Ed's web project.